 - Beef and Barley Stew

-- Chicken noodle Soup (I use wild rice, Kamut, or Farro instead of the noodles)
+- Chicken Noodle Soup (I use wild rice, Kamut, or Farro instead of the noodles)

-- Chicken and Wile Rice Stew
+- Chicken and Wild Rice Stew

 - Vegetable Beef Soup (I add Farro instead of rice)